citra-emu/citra-web/site/content/entry/citra-progress-report-2018-q2.md

 [`cubeb`](https://github.com/kinetiknz/cubeb/) is an audio library written by the Mozilla Foundation that's cross-platform, and *fast*.
-Reports from [Dolphin's blog](https://dolphin-emu.org/blog/2017/06/03/dolphin-progress-report-may-2017/#50-3937-add-cubeb-audio-backend-by-ligfx) showed that it had a *third* of the latency of their OpenAL backend.
+Reports from [Dolphin's blog](https://dolphin-emu.org/blog/2017/06/03/dolphin-progress-report-may-2017/#50-3937-add-cubeb-audio-backend-by-ligfx) showed that it ran at a *third* of the latency of their OpenAL backend.
 And now, thanks to [darkf](https://github.com/darkf), with help from [MerryMage](https://github.com/MerryMage) Citra can now benefit from that same low latency audio that Dolphin and Mozilla Firefox have.
 This will lead to significantly less distortion and stuttering in